 For proof of your high school diploma, contact the school district you graduated from and request a copy of your transcripts.
 GED information for the state of Texas is available on line at this link: http://tea.texas.gov/TxCHSE.html

 .
 This only applies if you got the GED in Texas.

 Make your money order or cashier's check payable to HCCSCD.
-Please remember to print your full name and SPN# on the money order or cashier's check.
+Please remember to print your full name and SPN# or CASE# on the money order or cashier's check.
 All of the region offices have a cashier where payments can be made.
 The cashier at that office will provide a receipt.
 If you mail your payment, your officer will provide you with your receipt at your next report date.
 Please keep all of your money order receipts or cashiers check stubs for the duration of your probation.

 Payments can be mailed to: